 You can figure the adjusted basis of your partnership interest by adding items that increase your basis and then subtracting items that decrease your basis.

-Use the worksheet on page 2 of these instructions to figure the basis of your interest in the partnership.
+Use the Worksheet for Adjusting the Basis of a Partner’s Interest in the Partnership to figure the basis of your interest in the partnership.

 For more details on the basis rules, see IRS Publication 541 Partnerships, page 9.